National Poverty Fellows Program

 Amelie Hecht

-Amelie Hecht is a National Poverty Fellow in residence at the Office of Planning, Research, and Evaluation (OPRE) during the 2020–2022 academic years.
-She is mentored by Professors Judith Bartfeld and Barbara Wolfe, both IRP Affiliates.
+Amelie Hecht was a National Poverty Fellow in residence at the Office of Planning, Research, and Evaluation (OPRE) from 2020 to 2022.
+She was mentored by Professors Judith Bartfeld and Barbara Wolfe, both IRP Affiliates.
 Hecht’s research interests center around health and nutrition policy, with an emphasis on disparities by income and race/ethnicity.
 Her dissertation research explored the implementation and impact of the Community Eligibility Provision of the National School Lunch Program, which allows high-poverty schools to serve universal free meals.
-Hecht completed her PhD in Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health in 2020.
+Hecht completed her PhD in Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
+She currently works as a Senior Social Scientist with the Lab @ DC.

 Kathleen Moore

 Kathleen Moore was a National Poverty Fellow at the Office of Planning, Research and Evaluation from 2017 to 2019 and was mentored by IRP Affiliate Daniel Meyer.
 Moore has a Ph.D. in Public Policy and Management from the University of Washington Evans School of Public Policy and Governance and Masters of Public Administration from the University of Utah.
 Her research interests include low-income housing and homelessness policy.
 Moore’s dissertation estimated discrimination rates for Housing Choice Voucher (HCV) holders through a multi-city online experiment.
-Moore is currently a Management Analyst at the Office of Planning, Research, and Evaluation in the Administration for Children and Families.
+Moore is currently a Management Analyst at the Office of Planning, Research, and Evaluation in the U.S. Department of Health and Human Service’s Administration for Children and Families.

 Melinda Petre